-Master of Business Administration (MBA) Traditional Curriculum Foundation Courses: Required courses which provide a depth and breadth of knowledge in business concepts, tools and functions.
+Master of Business Administration (MBA) Curriculum Foundation Courses: Required courses which provide a depth

+Required courses which provide a depth and breadth of knowledge in business concepts, tools and functions.
-Cro edit

-Course Number and Title Ho urs
+Course Number and Title Hours BBUA-703 Accounting Concepts for

 BBUA-703 Accounting Concepts for

 Managers 4

 BBUB-740 Organizational Behavior 4

 BBUQ-780 Management Science 4

 BBUQ-781 Introduction to Statistics 4

 BBUE-711 Microeconomics 4

 BBUF-721 Financial Management I 4

 BBUM-761 Marketing Concepts 4

 BBUQ-743 Operations Management 4

 BBUQ-790 Information Systems 4

 BBUE-712 Macroeconomics 4

-BBUQ-782 Applied Statistical Analysis s 4
+BBUQ-782 Applied Statistical Analysis 4

 BBUB-741 Organization &

 Management 4

 BBUF-722 Financial Management II 4

 BBUB-745 Business & Public Policy 4

 BBUB-759 Strategy and Policy 4

-Total hours-foundation courses Can be waived, reducing the number of courses required 60 to
+Total hours-foundation courses 60

-graduate (no more than eight courses may be waived)
+Can be waived, reducing the number of courses required to graduate (no more than eight courses may be waivedj

 Concentration courses: Concentrations are offered in public and corporate accounting, finance, marketing, management, the management of technology, manufacturing management, and international business.
-Concentration courses are on the following page.
+Concentration courses are listed on this and the following page.

 Free elective courses: Free electives must be taken in discipline areas outside of a student's concentration.
-Students may choose no more than one free elective from economics, quantitative methods, finance and management and no more than two free electives from accounting, marketing, computers/information systems, production/operations management, personnel/human resources, and the social, legal, political environment of business.
-Graduate level courses from other Institute colleges also may be taken with prior approval of the chairman of Graduate Business Programs.
-Concentration hours (8 or 12)

-and free elective hours (8 or 12)
+Students may choose no more than one free elective from economics, quantitative methods, finance, and management, and no more than two free electives from accounting, marketing, computers/information systems, production/operations management, personnel/human resources, and the social, legal, political environment of business.
+Graduate level courses from other Institute colleges also may be taken with prior approval of the director of Graduate Business Programs.
+Concentration hours (8 or 12) and free elective hours (8 or 12)